silva-andrre/ai-security-lab/README.md

 A hands-on portfolio of AI Security research, tooling, and attack/defense experiments — built while transitioning from traditional AppSec leadership into AI Security management.

 This repository documents real work: scripts that run, tests that break things, and findings that are written up.
-Not notes.
-Not summaries.
-Evidence.

 ### Structure